garymm-org/garymm-org.github.io/_posts/2024-03-10-why-i-considered-ivf.markdown

 My current guess is there’s a small but real tendency for people conceived via IVF to be less healthy later in life, though I’m extremely uncertain about the exact aspects of health, the magnitude and the frequency involved.

 [^1]: If you are not familiar with polygenic screening, I recommend [Gene Smith's post](https://www.lesswrong.com/posts/yT22RcWrxZcXyGjsA/how-to-have-polygenically-screened-children)
+[^2]: Unless you're using donor gametes.
+In which case you might use multiple donors and compare across non-siblings.